-In contrast, there are no restrictions on production of HFCs, and because of the additional costs to recover, transport, and separate/process back to virgin purity levels - unlike the strong incentive to reclaim CFCs and R-22 - there is currently little incentive for recovery, reclamation, and re-sale of HFCs.
-Thus, a conservative approach to estimate the amount of HFC refrigerant that is reclaimed in the baseline scenario is to use data from the United States EPA on R-22 reclamation, described below.
+HFC production and consumption phase down is in early stages in Canada and haven't yet begun in U.S. and Mexico.
+As such there are no significant restrictions on production of HFCs, and because of the additional costs to recover, transport, and separate/process back to virgin purity levels - unlike the strong incentive to reclaim CFCs and R-22 - there is currently little incentive for recovery, reclamation, and re-sale of HFCs.
+To estimate the amount of HFC refrigerant that is reclaimed in the baseline scenario, HFC reclamation data for years 2017-2019 from the United States EPA is used as described below.

-Table 5: Total reclaimed R-22 reported to EPA
+Table 5: Total Reclaimed HFCs Reported to EPA

-Most recent data on the quantity of reclaimed R-22 in the U.S., as reported to the EPA.
+Most recent data on the quantity of reclaimed HFCs in the U.S., as reported to the EPA.